 Next, you’ll want to research and book your photographers.
 A lot of wedding photographers in NJ typically get booked 12-18 months out so they should be at the top of the list of vendors to book after securing your venue.
 If you have your heart set on a specific photographer, make sure you reach out to them before even booking your venue to inquire about available dates.

-Finding the right photographer for you might take a while because you’ll want to review their online portfolios, read their blog, and meet them in person or via Skype.
+Finding the right photographer for you might take a while because you’ll want to review their online portfolios, read their blog, and chat with them on the phone.
 Take your time with booking your photographer because once the wedding is over, your photos are the only things that will remain.
 Make sure you don’t jump the gun by scheduling an engagement session with a random photographer.
 It’s really important that you have your engagement photos done by your wedding photographer, specifically.
 After all, you’ll want to get to know him or her and get comfortable with his or her approach to posing.
 Plus a lot of photographers include a complimentary engagement session, anyway!
 For a little guidance with which questions to ask your potential wedding photographer, click here: Top 10 Questions to Ask Your Wedding Photographer.

 13. Research locations for your engagement session and get it on the calendar!